Module oauth

 §Account management.

-The server might advertise a URL that allows the user to manage their account, it can be obtained with OAuth::account_management_url().
+The server might advertise a URL that allows the user to manage their account.
+It can be used to replace most of the Matrix APIs requiring User-Interactive Authentication.

 §Logout